cbs68/products/README.md

 All titles and descriptions of our products in CSV format.

 These CSV files are only suitable for using in GitHub.
+Do not use them in your shop system!